sylvianguy/react_api_tech_challenge/README.md

 - An app that allows users to select wine or beer products and get the inventory count for specified store locations.

 # How it works
--Once the the alcohol has loaded onto the page, the user should be able to click on a product and a modal should appear.
+- Once the the alcohol has loaded onto the page, the user should be able to click on a product and a modal should appear.
 When providing a postal code it should give the user a dropdown list of store locations nearby.
 Finally the user should be able to select any store location and get the inventory count for that specific location.

 # Tools Required
 - React